vegafusion/vegafusion.github.io/source/example_gallery.md

 # Example Gallery
-VegaFusion is compatible with all of the examples in the [Altair gallery](https://altair-viz.github.io/gallery/index.html).
-Here are a few additional examples that demonstrate the benefits of serverside acceleration.
+VegaFusion is compatible with all the examples in the [Altair gallery](https://altair-viz.github.io/gallery/index.html).
+Here are a few additional interactive examples that demonstrate the benefits of the VegaFusion widget renderer.

 ```{toctree}
 :maxdepth: 1